 - Volunteer to educate a class at a local elementary school.
 Kids can be huge advocates for the war on trash easily holding everyone around them accountable for the things they throw in the garbage.

-- Take some time to go around and pick up trash in your own neighborhood or surround ones.
+- Take some time to go around and pick up trash in your own neighborhood or surrounding ones.

 - If your job does not have a receptacle for recyclable products, ask if they wouldn’t mind providing one, or if they mind you providing one yourself.

-For people interested in playing a bigger role in the world of recycling around them Google (or your favorite search engine) is a good place to start.
-With a little bit of research, anyone can become and expert and start implementing positive recycling habits in their own lives, as well as those of the people around them.
-One person can make a gigantic difference, and together we can all change the world.
+For people interested in playing a bigger role in the world of recycling around them, Google (or your favorite search engine) is a good place to start.
+With a little bit of research, anyone can become an expert and start implementing positive recycling habits in their own lives, as well as those of the people around them.
+One person can make a gigantic difference, and together we all can change the world.